Skip to main content

 Why Google Cloud Teams Put Files.com in Front of Pub/Sub

 Pub/Sub is great at one thing: publish a message to a Topic once, and it reaches every subscriber.
-What Pub/Sub doesn’t do is the file part — taking files in from partners over SFTP and FTPS, controlling who can touch which folder, and keeping an audit trail.
+What Pub/Sub doesn’t do is the file part.
+That means taking files in from partners over SFTP and FTPS, controlling who can touch which folder, and keeping an audit trail.
 Files.com does that part, and publishes a message to your Topic the moment a file lands.
 Your existing fan-out kicks off, and there’s no Cloud Function watching a bucket to get the event going.

 A File Lands, Google Cloud Hears About It

-When something happens in a folder you're watching, Files.com publishes a message to your Pub/Sub Topic — yours, or one a partner or another team owns — and Pub/Sub delivers it to everything subscribed.
-Files.com hands the message to Pub/Sub, and Pub/Sub takes it from there.
+When something happens in a folder you're watching, Files.com publishes a message to your Pub/Sub Topic.
+The Topic can be yours, or one a partner or another team owns.
+Pub/Sub delivers the message to everything subscribed, so the work fans out the moment the file arrives and nothing has to poll for it.

 A Tidy Message Your Code Can Act On